 GTZs – also known as thiazolidinediones – are approved in the United States for the treatment of type 2 diabetes.
 They work by increasing the body’s sensitivity to insulin, which is the hormone that regulates blood sugar levels.

-Study co-author Charalampos Tzoulis, from the University of Bergen in Norway, and colleagues recently reported their results in the journal Movement Disorders.
+Study co-author Charalampos Tzoulis, from the University of Bergen in Norway, and colleagues recently reported their

 Studies have investigated the use of GTZs for the prevention of Parkinson’s disease, but they have produced conflicting results.
 A study published in the journal PLOS Medicine in 2015, for example, identified a lower incidence of Parkinson’s in patients who used GTZs, while

 “Based on current evidence, it remains unclear whether GTZs have a neuroprotective effect in PD [Parkinson’s disease],” note Tzoulis and colleagues.

 Aiming to gain a better understanding of the link between GTZ use and Parkinson’s risk, the researchers analyzed data from the Norwegian Prescription Database, which holds data on all medications dispensed in pharmacies across Norway, as well as information on the patients to whom these medications are prescribed.

 The researchers looked at the link between the use of GTZs, metformin – which is the primary drug prescribed for type 2 diabetes – and the development of Parkinson’s disease.

 Over a 10-year period between January 2005 and December 2014, the team identified 94,349 metformin users and 8,396 GTZ users who met the study criteria.

 The study revealed that, compared with users of metformin, patients who used GTZs were 28 percent less likely to develop Parkinson’s disease.